MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-web-part-optimization.md

 The Page Diagnostic Tool is a browser extension for Chrome and [Microsoft Edge version 77 or later](https://www.microsoftedgeinsider.com/en-us/download?form=MI13E8&OCID=MI13E8) you can use to analyze SharePoint both modern portal pages and classic publishing site pages.
 The tool provides a report for each analyzed page showing how the page performs against a defined set of performance criteria.
 To install and learn about the Page Diagnostic Tool, visit [Use the Page Diagnostics tool for SharePoint Online](page-diagnostics-for-spo.md).

-When you analyze a SharePoint modern portal page with the Page Diagnostic Tool, you can see information about web parts in the **Web parts are impacting page load time** result in the _Diagnostic tests_ pane.
+When you analyze a SharePoint modern portal page with the Page Diagnostic Tool, you can see information about web parts that exceed the baseline metric in the **Web parts are impacting page load time** result in the _Diagnostic tests_ pane.
+The baseline metric is the same for modern and classic pages.

 Possible results include: